alexajuno/notes/wiki/topics.md

 - [] People talking so much about being success, but what is it?
 Does success even matter?
 - [x] Why Windows Explorer doesn't display a folder's size
   - I haven't known why but it's seem they won't do that.
 I'll use folder properties in details pane
+- [] About being a successful technician and businessman.
+I mean if we only work as a technician, we can't thrive.
+We also need to do business.

 ## Todos